hhu-stups/prob2_ui/src/main/helpsources/help_en/Main Menu/Advanced/SimB.md

 - `execute` identifies the activated event by its name.
 - `after` defines the scheduled time (in ms) when activating an event.
 By default, it is set to 0 ms, e.g., when this field is not defined explicitly.
 - `activating` stores events that will be activated when executing the event defined by execute.
 Missing definition leads to the behavior that no other events are activated.
 The modeler can either write a `String` (to activate a single event) or a list of `Strings` (to activate multiple events)
-- `activationKind` stores the kind of activation for execute.
-Possible options are `multi`, `single`, `single:min`, and `single:max`.
-The default value is multi
+- `activationKind` stores the kind of activation for execute:
-  - `multi` means that the activation will be queued for execution.
+  - `multi` (default) means that the activation will be queued for execution.
   - `single` means that the activation will only be queued if there are no queued activations with the same id
   - `single:min` means that the activation will only be queued if (1) there are no queued activations for the same id or (2) there is a queued activation with the same id whose value for the scheduled time is greater.
 In the case of (2), the already queued activation will be discarded.
   - `single:max` means that the activation will only be queued if (1) there are no queued activations for the same id or (2) there is a queued activation with the same id whose value for the scheduled time is lower.
 In the case of (2), the already queued activation will be discarded.